freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-own-properties.english.md

 let canary = new Bird("Tweety");
 let ownProps = [];
-// Add your code below this line
+// Only change code below this line